Esta Noche (gay bar): Celebrations

 The nightclub celebrated their annual anniversary every year until their closing in 2014.
 The club hosted anniversary Fiestas with drinks and prizes to celebrate the success of Esta Noche.
-The club also hosted 4th of July celebrations.
+The club also hosted 4 July celebrations.
 In 1982 the club hosted a Star-Spangled Variety Show which featured multiple gay latino artists such as Daniel Genera.
-Esta Noche hosted New Years Eve parties where they offered free champagne from 8pm to 2am for the visitors.
+Esta Noche hosted New Years Eve parties where they offered free champagne from 8 pm to 2 am for the visitors.

 Closing

 In 2013, Esta Noche was threatened with closure, after the San Francisco Board of Supervisors adopted new laws related to licensing and permit fees.
-The bar needed to raise $9,000 to keep going causing the club to launch a crowdfunding campaign on Indiegogo.
-However it was unable to secure enough funds to stay open causing the nightclub to close.
+The bar needed to raise $9,000 to keep going, and the club launched a crowdfunding campaign on Indiegogo.
+However, it was unable to secure enough funds to stay open.
 In early 2014, it was announced the club was closing down.
 The closing was treated as a significant loss to community members, and the bar was generally perceived as another victim of gentrification.
 Many efforts were made to stop the closing of the bar; for example the "queens of San Francisco drag queens, Heklina and Anna Conda spearheaded a fundraiser to try to save the venue in May 2014.
 However, they were unable to save the bar.
 The closing of the bar has been tied to the increasing of property tax in the area, which has caused gentrification.
 Gentrification has also affected many other Latino bars, which have had to close.
-By 1997, Esta Noche was the only Latino-owned bar standing in 16th Street.

-Bond, another night club, now sits in place of Esta Noche.
+Bond, another night club, subsequently sat in place of Esta Noche.
 When the new owners of the space bought the property, they ran the space as a Limbo Bar for 2 months.
-The purpose of this was to allow frequent visitors and supporters of Esta Noche to officially say good bye to the bar.
+The purpose of this was to allow frequent visitors and supporters of Esta Noche to officially say goodbye to the bar.
+In 2023, after the closing of Bond, the venue reopened under new ownership as Mother Bar, catering to queer women.

 Esta Noche's important history and significance to gays and Latinos continues.
 In 2017, Esta Noche was part of an urban project by Xandra Ibarra, The Hook Up/Displacement/Barhopping/Drama Tour was an effort to revive 5 sites of queer displacement and gentrification in San Francisco.
 A 4 minute video of clips from Esta Noche's past was projected onto the bar which replaced Esta Noche.